xR86/gdd-project/README.md

-# game-design-development
+# gdd-project
-repo for GDD course
+repo for GDD project